hmorzaria/atlantisdockerbatch/README.md

 #### Pull an existing image from Dockerhub and run as a new container
     sudo docker pull hmorzaria/atlantisdockerbatch

-##### Run the container, susbtitute NAME for whatever name you want the image to have on your computer
+##### Run the container, susbtitute NAME for whatever name you want the container to have
     sudo docker run -it -d --name <NAME> -v $HOME:/home/atlantis hmorzaria/atlantisdockerbatch:latest

 ##### Show containers, running and not, get Container ID